higorpr/ML_Engineering_Project_3/README.md

 ## Results<a name="results"></a>

 The hyperparameters iterated over during optimization were: learning rate, epochs and training batch size and the observed variable used for definition of the best model was average test loss.
 The results of the process is shown below:

 ![Results of all attemps](images/hpo_training_results.png)

 ![Best attempt detail](images/best_attempt.png)

 Details of the hyperparameter optimization development can be observed in its section in the project notebook.

-The Cloudwatch logs for the best optimization training job is also shown:
+The Cloudwatch logs for the best optimization training job is also shown in the image below:

 ![Accuracy and Test Average Loss for Best Model](images/hpo_training_results_1.png)

 The low accuracy value is due to training in a smaller portion of the training dataset.
 This decision was made in order to reduce AWS instance costs.
-When compared to the other training jobs, this was considerably better and.
-As a study, these results served the desired purpose.
+When compared to the other training jobs, this one was considerably better.
+As a study, these results served the desired purpose of parameter optimization.

 The results for the debugger observed variable (CrossEntropyLoss_output):

 ![Debugger Variable Plot](images/debugger_output.png)

 The profiler report is displayed in the project notebook.